slz2003/RFCScope-/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Replace the absolute XPath check with a relative, instance-scoped derived-from-or-self() expression that specifically validates the current protocol instance's rt:type.

-**Severity:** Medium
-  *Basis:* The overly broad when condition does not currently prevent the nodes from being instantiated, but it undermines the intended instance-specific semantics and may lead to future mis-attachments if the subtree is reused.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2
-- Boundary Expert: Finding-1

 ---